lutsen/lagan/README.md

 - *name*: The name of the property.
 Also the name of the corresponding RedBean property.
 Contains only alphanumeric characters, should not contain spaces.
 - *description*: The form-field label of the property in the admin interface.
+- *required*: Optional.
+Set to true if the property is required.
+- *searchable*: Optional.
+Set to true if the property has to be searchable with the Search controller.
 - *type*: The type of data of the property.
 This defines which property type controller to use.
 More information under "Property types".
 - *input*: The template to use in the admin interface.
 Templates are located in the *public/property-templates* directory.